imAIgeneLAB/virtual_multiplexing/README.md

 ![CLI](/images/cli.png "")

 Now, you just have to click on the ```localhost link```.
-And thats all!
+And that's all!
 Jupyter lab will open up, ready for you to use!

-## Notebook general workflow
+## 📝 Notebook General Workflow

+Virtual Multiplexing is divided into two main modules:

+- **Model Generation**: Starting from video-microscopy files (.czi, .lif, .tif, or .tiff), Virtual Multiplexing can train models and use them for signal unmixing.
+- **Signal Unmixing**: Using a pre-trained model (either from the model generation step or another source), Virtual Multiplexing can unmix signals from a mixed-channel image, differentiating subcellular structures with different colors (e.g., red nuclei, green cytoplasm, and membrane).

+> ⚠️ **Important**: The output may miss the metadata of the original image during processing.

 ![General workflow](/images/steps.jpg "")

-### Importing dependencies

-If the Docker image has been successfully installed, you don’t need to install anything else; everything required to use this notebook has already been set up for you.
-Now, simply run the dependencies cell to import all the necessary packages and get started!

-### Spliting

-To ensure compatibility with the tiling process and the prediction algorithm, it's crucial to understand the characteristics of our images:

-- Size: Knowing the exact dimensions of the image (height and width) is essential, especially since the images must be square for correct processing.
-- Number of channels: Whether the image is in grayscale or another format influences how the data is handled and processed.

-Knowing the exact dimensions of the original image is essential for determining an appropriate block size for tiling, ensuring that all tiles are perfectly square.
-For instance, if the image is 4000x4000 pixels, valid block sizes could be:

-- 2000x2000, producing 4 tiles (2x2)
-- 1000x1000, producing 16 tiles (4x4)
-- 500x500, producing 64 tiles (8x8)

-However, if the original image has dimensions like 3276x3276 pixels, valid block sizes could be:

-- 1638x1638, producing 4 tiles (2x2)
-- 819x819, producing 16 tiles (4x4)

-In contrast, a block size of 600x600 pixels would be invalid since it would generate rectangular tiles, which are not processed correctly by the pipeline.

-### Read and generate data

-In this section, you can load your microscopy image files (.czi, .lif, .tif, and .tiff) for two different purposes, depending on the selected option:

-- Data for Train/Test: This option processes your data to generate paired images suitable for training and testing a virtual multiplexing model.
-It prepares the images so that the model can learn to identify patterns and relationships within the data.
-- Data for Predictions: This option processes data containing mixed signals and generates images that are ready to be used for predictions by the virtual multiplexing model.
-The model will use these images to unmix the signals and make predictions based on the data.

-The preprocessing step ensures that the images are in the correct format and ready for use with the virtual multiplexing pipeline, whether for training, testing, or making predictions.

-### Model training

-Once you have generated the necessary data, this section allows you to proceed with the following options, depending on the selected window:

-- Train from Scratch: In this option, you will configure and train a virtual multiplexing model from the beginning.
-You can set up the model architecture, hyperparameters, and other training configurations to start learning from your data.
-- Continue Training: This option allows you to continue training an already pretrained model.
-You can load the model and resume training with additional data or fine-tune it based on new parameters.
-- Test a Model: This option enables you to evaluate the performance of a trained model.
-You can test how well the model performs on unseen data and analyze its accuracy, predictions, and overall behavior.

-These options provide flexibility to train and test a virtual multiplexing model tailored to your specific dataset and needs.

-If you don’t need to train a model from scratch, you can find pretrained models in [this repository](https://github.com/imAIgene-Dream3D/ZeroCode-VirtualMultiplexing):

-- Open Detector model: This model was trained from mixed-signal images, capturing real-world variations in the signals.
-- Synthetic model (recommended): This model was trained using synthetic mixed-signal images, obtanied by combining source images in a controlled manner, we simulate realistic mixed signals.
-- Weighted model: Similar to the synthetic method, this dataset also utilizes computational techniques.
-However, it incorporates weighted blending of the source images, allowing for the adjustment of signal intensity.

-These models can be used directly for your virtual multiplexing tasks, saving you time on training and allowing you to focus on testing or making predictions with your data.

-### Virtual Multiplexing

-After properly generating the data and obtaining the model, you can now unmix the signals.
-By utilizing a pretrained model, you can efficiently handle the complexities of signal unmixing, enhancing your ability to interpret and analyze the data.
-This step is crucial for obtaining accurate results and insights from your microscopy images.

-### Stitching

-After tiling your data at the beginning of the process, it's now time to stitch the predicted data back together into a complete image.
-This step is crucial for reconstructing the original image from the smaller tiles that were processed individually.

-## Acknowledgements
-Work produced with the support of

-## References
+### 🌐 Importing Dependencies

+If the Docker image has been successfully installed, no further installations are needed.
+Everything required to use this notebook is already set up.
+Simply run all the cell blocks, and you’ll be ready to go!
+Let’s explore each module step-by-step.

+> 💡 **Note**: Each block has a help button that explains the parameters needed to run each step.

+### ✂️ Splitting

+To ensure compatibility with the tiling process and prediction algorithm, it’s crucial to understand the characteristics of your images:

+- **Size**: Knowing the exact dimensions (height and width) is essential, as the images must be square for correct processing.
+- **Number of Channels**: The image format (grayscale, etc.) affects how data is handled.

+> 💡 **Example**: if the image is **4000x4000 pixels**, valid block sizes could be:
+>
+> - **2000x2000**: Producing 4 tiles (2x2)
+> - **1000x1000**: Producing 16 tiles (4x4)
+> - **500x500**: Producing 64 tiles (8x8)
+>
+> However, for an image with dimensions like **3276x3276 pixels**, valid block sizes could be:
+>
+> - **1638x1638**: Producing 4 tiles (2x2)
+> - **819x819**: Producing 16 tiles (4x4)
+>
+> ⚠️ **Important**: In this example, a block size of **600x600 pixels** would be invalid, as it would create rectangular tiles, which cannot be processed correctly by the pipeline.

+### 🖼️ Read and generate data

+In this section, you can load your microscopy image files (.czi, .lif, .tif, .tiff) for two different purposes:

+- **Data for Train/Test**: Prepares paired images suitable for training and testing a virtual multiplexing model.
+- **Data for Predictions**: Processes mixed signals and generates images ready for predictions by the virtual multiplexing model.

+The preprocessing step ensures the images are in the correct format for the virtual multiplexing pipeline, whether for training, testing, or making predictions.

+### 🏋️ Model training

+Once you have the necessary data, you can proceed with the following options:

+- **Train from Scratch**: Configure and train a virtual multiplexing model from the beginning, setting up the architecture, hyperparameters, and other training configurations.
+- **Continue Training**: Resume training an already pre-trained model with additional data or new parameters.
+- **Test a Model**: Evaluate the performance of a trained model on unseen data, analyzing its accuracy and predictions.

+These options provide flexibility for training and testing your virtual multiplexing model tailored to your dataset.

+For those who don’t need to train a model from scratch, you can find pre-trained models in [**this repository**](https://github.com/imAIgene-Dream3D/ZeroCode-VirtualMultiplexing?tab=readme-ov-file#models):

+- **Open Detector model**: Trained from mixed-signal images, capturing real-world variations.
+- **Synthetic model (recommended)**: Trained using synthetic mixed-signal images, simulating realistic mixed signals.
+- **Weighted model**: Utilizes weighted blending of source images for signal intensity adjustment.

+These models can be directly applied to your virtual multiplexing tasks, saving time on training.

+### 👩‍💻 Signal unmixing

+After generating your data and obtaining the model, you can **effectively unmix the signals**.
+Utilizing a **pre-trained model** helps you navigate the complexities of signal unmixing, enhancing your data analysis.

+- **Use your own pre-trained model** or download one suitable for unmixing signals.
+- After predictions, you can **preview the results**.
+- You also have the option to **separate RGB channels** into individual files for further analysis.

+### 🧵 Stitching

+If you used tiled data, it's time to **stitch the predicted data back** into a complete image.
+This step is vital for reconstructing the original image from the smaller tiles processed individually.

+To do this, you need to know:

+- **Tile size**: The dimensions in pixels of each individual tile.
+- **Number of tiles**: The arrangement of tiles (e.g., 2x2, 4x4, etc.).

+## 🙏 Acknowledgements

+This repository builds upon the work done by Ana Ballesteros: [**ZeroCode-VirtualMultiplexing**](https://github.com/imAIgene-Dream3D/ZeroCode-VirtualMultiplexing).

+Also, our tool uses work published on the following repositories by **Coen** ([**VirtualMultiplexing3D**](https://github.com/heeycoen/VirtualMultiplexing3D)) and **Rios Group** ([**STAPL3D**](https://github.com/RiosGroup/STAPL3D)).

+## 📚 References

+- Isola, P. et al. (2016).
+Image-to-Image Translation with Conditional Adversarial Networks. arXiv (Cornell University). [https://doi.org/10.48550/arxiv.1611.07004](https://doi.org/10.48550/arxiv.1611.07004)

+- Von Chamier, L. et al. (2021).
+Democratizing deep learning for microscopy with ZeroCostDL4Mic.
+Nature Communications, 12(1). [https://doi.org/10.1038/s41467-021-22518-0](https://doi.org/10.1038/s41467-021-22518-0)